JanssenProject/jans/docs/admin/config-guide/jans-cli/cli-ldap-configuration.md

 > Prerequisite: Know how to use the Janssen CLI in [command-line mode](../jans-cli/README.md)

-As like as [Interactive Menu](im/im-ldap-configuration.md), We can do the same operations here.
 Let's run the following command to get operation-id details of LDAP Database COnfiguration.

 ```